Volorf/XR-Emitter/README.md

 4. Subscribe your method to an event stream (look at an example below).

 # How to use it
 Here is a little example how the XREmitter can be used.
+XREmitter's events are static, so you don't need  to

 ```csharp
 using UnityEngine;